BreezeLeave

 The point of external HR scoped access is that the provider can do their job (run leave for their countries) without seeing data they should not have.
 Done well, the configuration is invisible: requests get approved, balances stay accurate, and the audit log records who did what.
 Done badly (shared logins, no scope, no offboarding) it becomes the access-review finding that no team wants to read.

-BreezeLeave supports per-entity and per-country scope on any role, including HR.
+BreezeLeave supports country-scoped External HR access on the HR role.
 The same matrix and audit-log behavior applies whether the user sits inside the company or with an outsourced provider.
 Control access with custom roles and use the steps above as the runbook for the next external user you provision.

 Ready to simplify your vacation management?